 A range of activities can count towards your CE requirements, including approved online classes, self-study readings and modules, lectures at professional society meetings, and classroom learning.

 You’ll have access to detailed information and instructions on CE after you earn your first ARRT credential.
-To learn more now, review the ARRT Continuing Education Requirements document.
+To learn more now, review the ARRT Education Requirements for Obtaining and Maintaining Certification and Registration document.